Unclaimed Income Tax Refunds by Taxpayers

 What do I do if I did not receive a refund from this year?
 What about a missing refund from last year?

-The IRS Where's My Refund tool is now showing the refund status for the 3 most recent tax years.
+The IRS Where's My Refund tool shows the refund status for the 3 most recent tax years.
 You can try and get a refund status via the tool for your latest refunds.

 If you cannot get any information via the IRS's Where's My Refund tool, you can also contact the IRS regarding this.
-The IRS may be holding your refund if they are waiting for identity verification or additional resources.
+They may be holding your refund if they are waiting for identity verification or additional resources.
 Generally, they will contact you about this, but a letter they sent may have not been received, for example.
 There are also many instances where the refund simply fails to go through and you just need to contact the IRS to have them send it.
-This seems simple, but it is as if the IRS just forgot to "flip a switch" and send your refund to you.

 View the latest e-file and direct deposit statistics.